mcp-getgather/mcp-getgather/getgather/mcp/tools.md

 # MCP Tools

-## A list of MCP tools available through the unified GetGather MCP Server
+## A sample list of MCP tools available through the unified GetGather MCP Server

+This list is non-exhaustive and only includes a sampling of the full set of MCP tools available on the server.

 ## Brand Specific Tools